ducovrossem/assumptions-bitcoin-option/README.md

 Valuation through monte carlo is done by simulating thousands of future Bitcoin price paths using past dynamics.
 Having a large amount of these simulated Bitcoin price paths allows us to get an idea of the option’s value.

-Simulation is based on historical return distribution of bitcoin.
+Simulation is based on historical distribution of daily returns of bitcoin.

 ### Sample output:
 ```